heilcheng/DeepMind/README.md

 ### Updates

-- **May 7**: Got selected by Google DeepMind for the Gemma project.
+- **May 7:** Selected by Google DeepMind for the Gemma project.
-- **May 8**: Got rejected by two other orgs.
+- **May 8:** Rejected by two other orgs.

-I made my proposals public for anyone curious about the GSoC application process.
+Proposals are public for anyone curious about the process.

-**What I submitted for DeepMind:**
+**Submission for DeepMind:**

-- A proposal (see PDF in this repo)
+- A proposal (PDF attached)
-- A blog post shared under the demo tag in the Gemma repo: [google-deepmind/gemma#244](https://github.com/google-deepmind/gemma/issues/244)
+- A blog post under the demo tag in the Gemma repo: [google-deepmind/gemma#244](https://github.com/google-deepmind/gemma/issues/244)

-Feel free to reach out.
-Good luck to anyone applying for the 2026 batch.
+Good luck for your GSoC 2026 application.

----

 ## Projects